How to pass the AWS Cloud Practitioner exam - complete guide

 How to prepare for the exam?

-Moving on to the preparation, I’ve written some technical notes which highlight import details which are worth remembering.
+Moving on to the preparation, I’ve written some technical notes which highlight important details that are worth remembering.
 Next to that, I’ll be sharing five practice questions that give a good indication of what to expect on the real exam.
 At last, I’ll be sharing my AWS Cloud practitioner learning material list which contains a curated collection of high-quality content to help you study efficiently.

 I’ve broken up this list for two types of learners, one is the reader and the other is the video type learner.
 For the reader type of learner, I’ve curated the best books which are worth studying.
-For the video type learner, I’ve curated content with the best video trainings.
+For the video type learner, I’ve curated content with the best pieces of video training.

 Technical Preparation notes